KhayredineG/Khayri/README.md

 Welcome to the slightly eccentric corner of the web where I show off projects, experiments, and tasteful styling choices.

 This repository contains a minimal portfolio website (HTML, CSS, JS).
-Peek around — there are terminals, fonts, and the occasional delightful bug that was intentionally left for character.
+Peek around — there are terminals, fonts, and the occasional delightful bug that was *totally intentional* left for character.

 If you like what you see, say hello.
-If you find something that breaks, congratulations — you discovered an undocumented feature.
+If you find something that breaks, congratulations — you are lying.

 Cheers,